 The famous peak

-The ever higher energy consumption has led to a reckless increase in the use of fossil fuels, in a context which is already compromised by pollution.
-For some time now, forecasts have shown that this growth curve is about to reach its peak and then fall again: the "peak" of oil was expected from 2040.
+Increasingly high energy consumption has recklessly increased the use of fossil fuels, in a context already compromised by pollution.
+For some time, forecasts have shown that this growth curve is about to reach its peak and then fall again: the "peak" of oil was expected to start in 2040.

-The analysis on the diffusion (and on the cost) of other forms of energy such as solar and wind is moving the hands of this watch back significantly: the peak of oil will be reached much earlier and not because of the shortage of fuel, but because of the drop in demand.
+The analysis on the diffusion (and cost) of other forms of energy such as solar and wind is moving the hands of this clock significantly back: the peak of oil will be reached much earlier and not because of the shortage of fuel, but because of the drop in demand.

-In the UK, renewable energies have already generated more electricity than fossil fuels in the last quarter.
+In the United Kingdom, renewable energies have already generated more electricity than fossil fuels in the last quarter.
 It is the first time ever in a story born almost 140 years ago.
-Just 10 years ago, gas and coal generated over 70% of the UK's electricity.
+Just 10 years ago gas and coal generated more than 70% of the UK's electricity.

-The growth rate of renewables (much more than even noble street protests) will condition politics to accelerate the transition, we hope in time to contain the damage of the pollution already produced and avoid a catastrophe.
+The pace of growth of renewables (much more than the noble protests in the streets) will influence politics to accelerate the transition, hopefully in time to contain the damage of the pollution already produced and avoid a catastrophe.

 Planetary passages

-While in Italy. the energy agenda still seems bland despite the “Green New Deal” also announced by the Prime Minister and the commitment of Minister Sergio Costa, elsewhere they have a few years of advantage and are concentrating on announcing the next intentions.
-Without mentioning the Costa Rica making history in itself, in the UK the British Labor party, grappling with the headaches of Brexit, nevertheless finds time to promise a "Green Industrial Revolution" that creates a zero-carbon economy (and 70,000 new jobs) by 2030.
-In the USA the "Green New Deal" is feared by MP Alexandria Ocasio-Cortez, and aims to eliminate greenhouse gas emissions from the country in less than a decade.
+While in Italy the energy agenda still seems bland despite the "Green New Deal" also announced by the Prime Minister and the commitment of Minister Sergio Costa, elsewhere they have a few years of advantage and are focused on announcing their next intentions.
+Without mentioning the Costa Rica making history in itself, in the UK the English Labor party, grappling with the headaches of Brexit, still finds time to promise a "Green Industrial Revolution" that creates a zero-emission economy (and 70,000 new jobs) by 2030.
+In the USA the “Green New Deal” is feared by Congresswoman Alexandria Ocasio-Cortez, and aims to eliminate greenhouse gas emissions from the country in less than a decade.

-Michael Liebreich, founder of the Bloomberg research group New Energy Finance (BNEF) compares replacing an old energy system with a new one to waiting for a sneeze.
-It is there there, you know it will arrive soon but it has not left yet.
+Michael Liebreich, founder of the Bloomberg New Energy Finance (BNEF) research group compares replacing an old energy system with a new one to waiting for a sneeze.
+He's there, you know he's coming soon but he hasn't left yet.
 As in Totò's sketches.

-“The first 1% takes a lifetime, the transition from 1% to 5% never seems to come, like when you are about to sneeze: you know it will happen, but you don't know exactly when.
-From 5% to 50% everything changes at breakneck speed, " says Liebreich.
+“The first 1% takes a lifetime, the transition from 1% to 5% never seems to arrive, like when you are about to sneeze: you know it will happen, but you don't know exactly when.
+From 5% to 50% everything changes at breakneck speed,” says Liebreich.

 Everything changes